As-exact-as-possible repair of unprintable STL files: Results and discussion

 Besides computational efficiency, we observe that NetFABB detects boundaries in the input abstract complex and, if any, patches them before running the repairing.
-Besides providing rough approximations (e.g. Figure \ref{fig:lamp}), this approach is not guaranteed to generate a solid in all the cases.
-Consider for example a triangulated flat square, and imagine to produce an inverted copy of such a sqaure to be stitched to the original one as we do during the inflating of $M_{sheet}$.
-The resulting abstract complex has no boundary, but its geometric realization does not enclose a solid.
-On such a flat model, NetFABB produces an empty output.
-The results reported in this article were obtained through Microsoft-netfabb Cloud Services in August 2015 \cite{netfabb}.
-For the sake of user friendlyness, this service does not allow to control any parameter, and the aforementioned shortcomings due to the hole filling procedure represent a fundamental problem of the underlying algorithm.
+Besides providing rough approximations (e.g. Figs. \ref{fig:darth} and \ref{fig:hagia}(g)), this approach is not guaranteed to generate a solid in all the cases because the geometric realization may have zero thickness.

 In principle, sheet-like parts in the outer hull can be either designed on purpose or produced by inaccurate processes.
-In the former case, for example, a non-expert designer may have idealized a thin part through a zero-thickness surface (see for example Figure \ref{fig:lamp}).
+In the former case, for example, a non-expert designer may have idealized a thin part through a zero-thickness surface (see for example Figure \ref{fig:hagia}(g)).
 Conversely, as an example of the latter case we can simply consider the tessellation of a sphere composed of adjacent surfaces: without particular care, the piecewise linear approximations of the borders of adjacent patches may not match exactly \cite{bischoff05} and leave open holes and gaps.
 We recognize that the repairing procedure described so far can produce an unexpected result when a sheet-like part is due to inaccuracy (e.g. Figure \ref{fig:brokensphere}), but we also observe that an as-exact-as-possible method is mostly necessary when the input must be precisely preserved.
 After all, providing a completely automatic algorithm appears to be very important for a 3D printing community where many designers do not have a background in surface topology, but in a client application an expert user can still be allowed to interact with the process to distinguish inaccuracies from intentionally-designed features so that, e.g., a surface hole can be patched in advance or at the most appropriate point along the process.